Equality and Diversity

 - ACS Women: we have a private Facebook group and mailing list which all women in the department are invited to; we hold socials and meet-ups throughout the year

-- We have Equalities Champions within our department: Angharad Shaw and Meinir Davies
+- We have Equalities Champions within our department: Angharad Shaw

 - Several of our lecturers are part of the University’s Athena SWAN Self-Assessment Team